Practicing Telemental Health Internationally

 A counselor may be contacted by someone living in another country– out of the blue– who wants to see a therapist residing in your country.
-But this is mostly infrequent.
+But this is infrequent.

 Table of Contents

 Is it Legal To Practice Psychotherapy In Other Countries

 1) It is difficult to determine legality of counseling across state lines.

 4) So therefore, you are under that country’s legal jurisdiction.
-Is it possible to both understand and access the civil and criminal processes of that country?
+Is it possible to understand and access the civil and criminal processes of that country?

 Is it Ethical To Provide Counseling Internationally

 Now that you understand the legal, let’s understand the ethical issues of counseling internationally because they are of even greater concern.